mattbloem007/iboga.org/src/content/posts/2024-10-18-8-indigenous-wisdom-practices-which-must-be-integrated-into-western-studies-of-psychadelics-according-to-researchers.md

 Yet this validation comes with responsibility.
 As Western science continues to confirm the power of these plant teachers, the principles outlined in this paper offer a crucial framework for moving forward with respect, reciprocity, and recognition of Indigenous wisdom traditions.
 The message is clear: the future of psychedelic medicine must honor its roots.\
 \
 \
-Read the whole article here: <https://www.thelancet.com/journals/lanam/article/PIIS2667-193X(22)00227-7/fulltext>
+Read the original journal article here: <https://www.thelancet.com/journals/lanam/article/PIIS2667-193X(22)00227-7/fulltext>